jonahsnider/murmurhash-wasm/contributing.md

 ## Testing

-AVA is used for unit testing.
+Jest is used for unit testing.

-Unit tests are stored in the `test/` directory mirroring the structure of the source files (ex. `src/config.ts` would have `test/config/some-function.test.ts`).
+Unit tests are stored in the `test/` directory mirroring the structure of the source files (ex. `src/config.ts` would have `test/config.test.ts`).
 You can run the tests with the `test` script:

 ```sh